How to Accelerate Your Chinese with Anki Flashcards

 Once you download the Anki app, you will open it to see this page, but you won’t have any decks yet.

-If you already have an Anki account with Anki decks, press the sync button to see your existing decks.
+If you already have an Anki account with Anki decks, press the sync button to sign-in and see your existing decks.

 If you need to add an Anki deck, press the three dots in the upper right corner.

-Next, press import to select the Anki deck you want to study from your phone’s documents.
+Next, click import to select the Anki deck you want to study from your phone’s documents.

 The decks below are part of the Chinese Language Pathway and will be explained in more depth later.
 You can use one of them to practice importing a deck.